Mouse and Keyboard not Working in Windows 11 [8 Fixes]

 - Several users have reported that the mouse and keyboard are not working in Windows 11.

-- It's an intricate issue that's caused a bunch of problems with the driver, misconfigured settings, conflicting apps amongst others.
+- This issue can occur due to problems with the driver, misconfigured settings, and conflicting apps, amongst others.

 Why aren’t the mouse and keyboard working in Windows 11?

 The mouse and keyboard could not be working in Windows 11 due to a bunch of reasons.
 Listed below are some of the prominent ones that are likely to cause the issue:

 - Problems with the hardware – Make sure you check your connection and USB ports.
 Sometimes this error can occur if Windows 11 doesn’t recognize USB device.

 - Corrupt or outdated drivers – Driver issues can cause these problems, so be sure to update your drivers.